tolgakurt/eagle-parts-library/README.md

 Simple devices designed from scratch and specialized to fit my custom CNC machine hardware and settings.

 ## Parts included in the library
-Resistors: Horizontally placed, 1/4W and 1/2W axial, through hole.
+Resistors: Horizontally placed, 1/4W, 1/2W, and 1W axial, through hole.
-TODO: Vertically placed resistors
+Resistors: Vertically placed, 1/4W, 1/2W, and 1W axial, through hole.
 TODO: Capacitors
 TODO: LEDS, Diodes and transistors
 TODO: Connectors with 2 and 3 terminals which have 3mm or 5mm spans